 I am a graphic journalist and multimedia artist from Mexicali, Baja California, Mexico.
 I was a producer, graphic journalist and editor for Al Instante News for Mexicali’s Canal 12: “La Imagen del Conocimiento” (Universidad Autonoma de Baja California) and taught media classes at the same university.

-After working in journalism and College Radio my interests grew in the possibility of combining the arts with social issues.
+After working in journalism and College Radio my interests grew in the possibility of combining the arts with social justice.
 I studied Theater at South Coast Repertory in Costa Mesa California and after that I applied and was granted a scholarship at the Cornerstone Institute Theater in Los Angeles CA. This program teaches students how to produce Communiy Theater according to the method created by the Cornestone Theater Company .
 The play produced that year was "Boda de Luna Nueva" by Federico Garcia Lorca.

 Currently I collaborate with the artistic collective SolArt Radio and SolArt Media & Design in Santa Ana CA, founded by Sali Heraldez.
 We produce a Radio Show called the SolArt Radio hour and is transmitted LIVE on Radio Santa Ana 104.7 FM Mondays at Thursdays at 5 pm. and online at www.solartradio.com and www.radiosantaana.org

 SolArt Media and Design offers services for non profits and independent artists .
 At SolArt we also produce art exhibits, music shows, poetry readings and more.
 Sounds like a lot! right?
 Well, check for yourself here